black-parrot-hdk/zynq-parrot/cosim/README.md

 See (this document)[https://docs.google.com/document/d/1U9XIxLkjbI1vQR5hxjk8SzqqQ3sM2hCMUXfoK3tGwBU/edit#heading=h.souq55b38m0y] for an introduction to using Zynq and Vivado.
 We highly suggest that you use the ethernet connection to the board.

-All of the FPGA versions here build automatically from script, and do not require any other repos excpet the submodules above.
+All of the FPGA versions here build automatically from script (except simple-example), and do not require any other repos except the submodules above.